When the Tony Horton & Beachbody tag-team released Power 90 in the early 2000s, nobody expected it to evolve into the platform’s best-selling series.

 Will I Lose Weight with P90X3?

 You can lose weight with P90X3, assuming you choose “weight loss” as your goal, follow your recommended diet plan, and push yourself during the workouts.
-It’s possible to shed 1–2 pounds per week with P90X3, with some users dropping 20–40 pounds by the end of this 90-day program.
+You should burn quite a few calories with P90X3, and some users have claimed to drop 20–40 pounds by the end of this 90-day program.

 What is the Best P90X3 Workout?